 Posted by Willy Franzen on July 27, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 A child’s first sign of teenage (pre-teenage?) rebellion often begins at the radio dial.
 The parent’s up-to-this-point unchallenged decision of what to listen to while in the car is called into question, and all hell breaks loose.
 If there are multiple kids in the family (or even just in the car), the negotiation can quickly becom more heated than a multi-lateral peace process in a war-torn nation.
 The parent will fight hard to maintain his or her right to National Public Radio, but the kid will persist in his or her challenge to hear something that feeds a suddenly “eclectic” taste in music.
 Often the parents cede this battle in hopes of winning in the future (bad idea!), which results in the parent’s driving the kids around the mini-van listening to rap music that would be a lot more offensive if the parent knew what some of the words meant.
 Eventually the rebellious tykes will grow up and realize that they too want to be more cultured, and they slowly, but surely come around to listening to NPR.
 Or maybe some kids just never speak up.
 They like NPR from the start.
 Maybe those are the ones who end up taking entry-level jobs at NPR.